scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 ***Load Test Data Into The Source Postgres DB***

+You can find detailed info about the sample data on this wiki page: https://wiki.postgresql.org/wiki/Sample_Databases

 * From the EC2 Postgres server, log into the psql command line utility
 ```bash
 sudo -u postgres psql template1